MaryBurshtyn/FeedMe/Documentation/SRS.md

   This application is designed for real device which based at user's home and connected to the Internet.
 ### 1.3 Business Requirements
 #### 1.3.1 Initial Data
-Nowadays Internet of Things is becoming more and more popular.
-People want to have an ability to control some their devices when they are away from home.
+Nowadays people want to have an ability to control some their devices when they are away from home.
 Pet's owners often face with problem when they have no opportunity to feed their pet.
 Different circumstance can be reason of this problem.
 #### 1.3.2 Business opportunities
-This application allows people
+- 1 This application allows people to feed their pet using mobile phone connected to the Internet and device for feeding.
+- 2 Look through the history of feeding and money spent on food.
 ### 1.4 Analogues
 Main functional possibilities depends on used device.
 Different devices has different set of sensors.
 This is the main difference between applications designed for specific device.
 Analogues:
 - [PetTec](https://play.google.com/store/apps/details?id=cn.xlink.pettec)